michaelrommel/articles/create/2025-02-16-flowmeter.md

 The first iteration started with a narrow hole to increase the flow rate at this point and make the disc spin fast to get good readings on the sensors.
 I took the dimensions from the old sensor which were roughly a 4mm diameter hole and a small disc with a ø6mm x 2mm magnet.
-This design worked, but the magnet was too weak to be deteced through the plexiglass cover plate.
+This design worked, but the magnet was too weak to be detected through the acrylic cover plate.

 The next iteration increased the disc diameter and magnet thickness.